wavefrontHQ/wavefront-dropwizard-metrics-sdk-java/README.md

 ### Step 4: Create a DropwizardMetricsReporter
 Use the configured builder to create the `DropwizardMetricsReporter`.
-You must specify the `WavefrontSender` object (see above).
+You must first specify the `WavefrontSender` object (see above).

 ```java
 // Create a DropwizardMetricsReporter instance